nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-3.md

    - Coal
    - [Gems](https://stardewvalleywiki.com/Minerals#Gems)
    - The most expensive items (may be a mix of fish and other items)
-     - Consider taking [Chubs](https://stardewvalleywiki.com/Chub) with you if you are concerned about needing food for Spring 4.
+     - Consider taking [Chubs](https://stardewvalleywiki.com/Chub) with you if you are concerned about needing Energy for Spring 4.
 5. Pass out.

 ## Day's end